s0md3v/Decodify/README.md

 - SHA1
 - SHA2

+**Warning:** Decodify uses third party web services for MD5, SHA1 & SHA2 hash lookups.
+If you are dealing with sensitive data, you are advised to use the `-s` option which will prevent Decodify to use these services.

 ##### Decoding Caesar Cipher
 You can supply the offest by `--rot` option or you can tell Decodify to decode for 1-20 offest by using `--rot all`